lis-epfl/robogen/README.md

 On Windows, you need to copy your executables and model folder in the run/ folder contained in the utils.zip archive that you downloaded from https://dl.dropboxusercontent.com/u/13784867/utils3.zip

+## Scenario descriptions

+[WARNING] As the rugged terrain loading from images is broken, you might want to use many obstacles in a scenario to create rugged terrains.
+To do that, specify the terrain as flat, and insert more obstacles in the obstacles configuration file.

+# Racing

+The aim of a robot evolved under this scenario is to cover the largest distance as possible in the given amount of time.
+The fitness is computed as the Euclidean distance between the center of mass of the robot at the beginning and the end of the simulation time.

+# Chasing

+A light source is created at the center of the area (0, 0, 10cm).
+Robots must get as close as possible to this light source, independently from the specified starting position.
+Make sure to specify starting position at a certain distance from the light source, otherwise robots might penetrate the light source and the simulator will fail.
+The fitness is computed as the sum of the distances between the center of mass of the robot and the light source over all the simulation time.